eosplace/awesome-eos/README.md

 - [PlACTAL](https://plactal.io/) - Tokenizing Billions of Gamer’s Experience.
 A Portal to EOS Ecology.
 - [Prospectors](https://prospectors.io/) - Massive Multiplayer Online Real Time Economic Strategy
 - [Qobox](https://qobox.io/) - One step to make your ideas.
 - [Scatter](http://scatter-eos.com/) :zap: - Scatter is a Decentralized-Application Bridge for the EOS Blockchain.
+(Wallet)
+- [Sense](https://www.sensetoken.com/) - The protocol for human knowledge
+- [Seyara](https://seyara.io/) - A Sharing economy protocol for the most advanced blockchain
 - [SFEOS](http://www.sfeos.io/) - A Player Founded, Free to Play, Low Graphics, Highly Immersive, Turn Based, Science Fiction MMO built on the EOS Platform.
 - [Starteos](https://wallet.starteos.io/) - Your first smart digital wallet on EOS plataform.
 - [SuperOne](https://superone.io/) - Decentralized Exchange Platform.
+- [Tokena](https://tokena.co/) - First EOS based Decentralized Exchange.
 - [Tokenika](http://tokenika.io) - Created for building industrial-scale decentralized applications.
 It’s fast, scalable, flexible and usable.
 We aspire to contribute to the emerging EOS community by providing information & tools, and by developing dapps.
 - [Trade Stuff](https://www.tradestuff.com/) - This app revives the oldest method of trade, moneyless barter, by introducing solutions to challenges affecting the practical application of peer-to-peer barter today.
 - [Traffic Exchange Token (TXT)](https://www.txtnet.io/) - A new protocol for the Advertising Economy powered by EOS.